MicrosoftDocs/Hololens/hololens/hololens-insider.md

 -	The File Picker doesn’t recognize .crt files.
 A workaround is to change the file extension to .cer which will make the certificate visible on File Picker.

 ![Picture showing how to use Certificate UI to install a certificate](images/hololens-install-certificate.jpg)

+### Auto launch provisioning from USB
+If you have a Provisioning Package on a USB, and plug it in during OOBE’s first interactable moment when you can provision it’ll automatically prompt you with the provisioning page.
+If you leave a USB drive plugged in while the device is booting OOBE will enumerate existing USB storage devices, as well as watch for additional ones being plugged in.

+### Auto confirm provisioning packages in OOBE
+When Provisioning main screen comes up, OOBE will count down 10 seconds before automatically starting applying all provisioning packages.
+This can be a very useful scenario when combined with auto launching from a USB.
+Together these can allow a user to automatically provision HoloLens 2 devices via USB without wearing them.

 ### HoloLens Policies
 New mixed reality policies have been created for HoloLens 2 devices on builds 19041.1349+.
 New controllable settings include: setting brightness, setting volume, disabling audio recording in mixed reality captures, setting when diagnostics can be collected, and AAD group membership cache.